 Weeks ago I had intentions to sit down and start making menus and meal plans.
 Thought I’d even get a few meals socked away in the freezer.
 I informed the kids I expected them to come up with their lunch bag eats – they make the list, I will buy it.
 I had a plan.

-But right now, we are one day in and I’m packing lunches at 9:30.
+But right now, we are one day in and I’m packing lunches at 9:30 pm.
 Just like before.
-I’m not stressed.
+Exactly how I did not want it to be.
+But I’m not stressed.
 I’m complacent.
 This is how it is and I’m okay with it.
 It’s just another day after all.